BareGamer/fpc2abc/README.md

-# fpctoabc
+# fpc2abc
 Multiple utilities to automate the conversion of fpc libraries to PascalABC(.NET), written in PascalABC

 # Features <br>
-For now, the utility can only detect stdcall and cdecl and partially generate dynamic libraries and (in the future) wrapper PascalABC files. <br>
+For now, the utility can only detect stdcall and cdecl functions and partially generate dynamic libraries and (in the future) wrapper PascalABC files for them. <br>
 In the future, this utility will be able to:<br>
 - unwrap(at least some cases of) variant records  //<-initial purpose of the project actually
 - work with NativeInt and PChar